TFAS Staff

 Shane Mazzella

-Shane Mazzella has over twenty years of program management experience in the nonprofit sector.
-As vice president of U.S. Programs for The Fund for American Studies, her responsibilities include overseeing all of the TFAS summer and semester academic internship programs.
-Prior to that, she directed the organization’s programs in philanthropy including the summer Institute on Philanthropy and Voluntary Service and programs for professional leaders in the philanthropic sector.
+Shane Mazzella has more than twenty-five years of program management experience in the nonprofit sector.
+As Vice President of Collegiate Programs + Alumni Engagement for The Fund for American Studies, her responsibilities include overseeing all of the TFAS academic internship programs and alumni engagement activities.
+Prior to that, she directed the organization’s programs in philanthropy including the Institute on Philanthropy and Voluntary Service and programs for professional leaders in the philanthropic sector.

-Previously, Shane served as Vice President of Legal Affairs & Administration for the Center for Individual Freedom, where she managed the organization’s legal programs.
+Previously, Shane served as vice president of legal affairs & administration for the Center for Individual Freedom, where she managed the organization’s legal programs.
 She also worked as a program manager for a Michigan volunteer center where her primary responsibility was promoting volunteerism and charitable activities on college campuses.
-Shane currently volunteers with a number of community nonprofit organizations including the Junior League of Northern Virginia and Stop Child Abuse Now! of Northern Virginia where she has served on the Board of Directors.
-Originally from Michigan, she graduated magna cum laude with a B.A. in psychology from Western Michigan University and is an avid Detroit Red Wings fan.
+Shane currently volunteers with a number of community nonprofit organizations including the Junior League, parent teacher organizations and The Brighten Up Project.
+Originally from Michigan, she graduated magna cum laude with a bachelor’s degree in psychology from Western Michigan University.

 Anne Bradley